vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/10_AP_5-B_Zero-point_of_the_Hindu_Zodiac.md

 . is sin-(sin l sin e)], the polar longitude (dhruvaka) and the

 declination give the piksepa which is thus : arpooted to have boon. very preciso.
 But yet we cannot pirobably hold that an identification is correct .whën this 8-sin-2(sin i sin e) . .. difference is tão large.
 We are therefore rejecting all' Anyhow the above analysis seems to show that tho identifications where B.-B' exceeds 2o.
 Probably these stars co-ordinates of stars were determined at different epochs., bave not been correctly identified from the description Firstly when or was respectively 22° 21' ahead of the. gited for them, or the coordinates given in the Sūrya.. prosent 7, secondly when it was 20° 8' shead, and Siddhānta wore erroneously determined or wrongly handed thirdly when it was 19° 21' ahead.
 The epochs come out down to us.
 In the case of other stars, we find that dig de to be 340 A.D., 500 A.D., and 560 A.D., respectively, i 160 47' (or 10° 52'), 16° 58' and 26° 18' for three stars.
 The first epoch ig.-nearly 200 years from the time of We are also rejecting these thrmo identifications.
-This Ptolemy, and if it is assumed that Hindu astronomers betes die with: the identification of 16 stars as somewhat assumed Citrā (Spica or a Virginis) to occupy the first point. .. . -- ... -----.....
+This Ptolemy, and if it is assumed that Hindu astronomers betes die with: the identification of 16 stars as somewhat assumed Citrā (Spica or α Virginis) to occupy the first point. .. . -- ... -----.....

 .